 - Files in all directories with names like: HOW TO DECRYPT FILES.TXT or DECRYPT_INSTRUCTIONS.HTML

-Just like with any other cyber attack you'll want an incident response plan and team on hand to deal with the situation.
+Like any other cyber attack, you'll want an incident response plan and team on hand to deal with the situation.
 If you suspect your device has been infected with ransomware then you'll want to alert the incident response team immediately.